dartist/json_client/README.md

 Hopefully this library proves useful, and am always interested in any feedback or issues.

-Contributions in the form of documentation, tests and examples are more than welcome.
+Contributions in any form e.g. Documentation, tests, examples, etc are greatly appreciated.
-I'll package this up into a library as soon as the Dart package manager comes into fruition and add more tests when the Mirrors Reflection API has been added and a solid test-suite has emerged.
+This will be packaged into a library as soon as the Dart package manager comes into fruition and more tests added when the Mirrors Reflection API has been added and a solid test-suite has emerged.

 In the meantime you can follow [@demisbellot](http://twitter.com/demisbellot) for updates.